Technology

 Plan view of turbine array.

-Cross section view of turbine.
+Cross-sectional view of turbine.